sreenuyedavalli/helloname/README.md

 4. make install - Initial install of the chart used for deploying to the cluster

-5. make create - Upgrades installed chart of the helloname app
+5. make deploy - Upgrades installed chart of the helloname app

+6. make run - Runs go app in go

+7. make build - Docker builds helloname app

+8. make push - Docker push helloname app to docker hub registry

 Enjoy!